Codinosaur/tantechnova/README.md

 The project supports video dehazing, live on the Raspberry Pi 400.

 # Prototype
-* Prototype is a blender file named `3D Prototype.blend`, it can be imported in blender
+* Prototype is a blender file named `3D Prototype.blend`, it can be imported in blender.

 # Run:
 * The below is for Raspberry Pi implementation of full project.